Become a SHIC Student Leader

 What is a SHIC Student Leader?

-SHIC student leaders enjoy personal support from SHIC headquarters whenever they need it.
-The time commitment is about two hours for each level they teach (about one hour to prepare the lesson and one hour to teach it), though they have considerable autonomy and flexibility.
+Aside from training sessions, student leaders typically dedicate two hours for each level they teach, about one hour to prepare the level and one hour to teach it.
 SHIC can be run in a designated Students for High-Impact Charity Club, or specific SHIC levels and resources can be incorporated into existing groups’ programs.
-Charity, community service, philosophy, and psychology clubs are good fits for the SHIC program.
+Charity, civics, public speaking, political, debate, philosophy, and psychology clubs are good fits for the SHIC program.

 Why become a SHIC student leader?